fedesilva/minnieml/README.md

 - Common types

   - The primitives we all love, Int, Long, String, etc.
-    - More specific lower level types, too.
-      - everything that is supported by llvm
   - Tuples (product types)
   - Data types (product types, labeled)